leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ```@raw html

 <p class="norm">
-Limits on variables also utilize the <a href="../parameter_overview/#Inheritance">inherithance algorithm</a>.
+Limits on variables also utilize the <a href="../parameter_overview/#Inheritance">inheritance algorithm</a>.
 Therefore, the way parameter data is provided determines how limits are enforced.
-For example, in the table below the upper limit of 100 GWh on the use of <code>biomass</code> will be imposed on the sum of use across <u>all</u> years, because the time-step dimension is undefined.
+For example, in the table below the upper limit of 100 GWh on the use of <code>biomass</code> will be imposed on the sum of use across <u>all years</u>, because the time-step dimension is undefined.
 </p>

 <table class="tabelle2">